-That’s why voice messaging like features are popping up left and right in workplace software designed for the frontlines.
+That’s why voice messaging-like features are popping up left and right in workplace software designed for the frontlines.
 Because they need a communication solution that’s fast, easy, and most importantly — hands free.

-A robust ecosystem is another important element when looking to create a customized digital workplace for your team.
 Having the ability to integrate different tools and softwares your team uses is critical.

 Thankfully, platforms like Beekeeper allow users to completely customize their digital workplace by: